spinguard/course-spring-brasb-build-a-rest-api/EXECUTIVE_PROPOSAL.md

 - Broadcom VMware Tanzu team will:
   - Review, then either accept or reject PR submissions
-  - Responsible for merging verfied updates to the upstream repositories
+  - Responsible for merging verified updates to the upstream repositories
   - Handling the associated publishing to Spring Academy staging and/or production systems.

 **Note**: **Nowhere in the flow does the external author have access to staging or production systems,